Dynamics of measured many-body quantum chaotic systems

-In the following, we identify a linear generator describing the Lindbladian dynamics of replicated products of density matrices.
-This effective Hamiltonian (super--) operator allows us to identify the boundaries between the weak and strong measurement phase, the symmetries characterizing them, and the mechanisms safeguarding their stability.

-\emph{Diagonal projection ---} The starting point of our construction is the observation that the random outcome of repeated measurements represents an effective source of noise suppressing Fock space matrix elements $\rho_{nm}$ off-diagonal in the measurement basis, $n\not=m$, by decoherence.
-The stochastic Schrödinger equation formulation of measurement dynamics (see~\cite{supplement}) makes this interpretation concrete and can be used to derive an effective equation for the projected states $P\equiv \mathcal{P}\rho$, where $\mathcal{P}$ is a projector onto the subspace spanned by the Fock space diagonal states $\{|n\rangle\langle n|\}$.
+\emph{Diagonal projection ---} The starting point of our construction is the observation that the random outcome of repeated measurements acts as a source of noise suppressing Fock space matrix elements $\rho_{nm}$ off-diagonal in the measurement basis, $n\not=m$, by decoherence.
+The stochastic Schr\"odinger equation formulation of measurement dynamics (see~\cite{supplement}) makes this interpretation concrete and can be used to derive an effective equation for the states $P\equiv \mathcal{P}\rho$, where $\mathcal{P}$ is a projector onto the subspace spanned by the Fock space diagonal states $\{|n\rangle\langle n|\}$.
 In the supplemental material we show that the discrete time dynamics of the diagonal coefficients $P_{n,t}$ is governed by the evolution equation